·Research

 which approaches CC as ff grows.
 For realistic ratios (C/c102C/c \approx 10^2 to 10310^3), the attack is asymmetric in the adversary's favor.

-The architectural implications of this attack are non-trivial and the literature has not converged on a clean resolution.
-Any defense involves trade-offs among rate limiting (which can be bypassed by distributing the attack), caching (which can be defeated by input mutation), provisioning (which converts the attack to an additional-cost problem rather than eliminating it), and adversarial detection of the attack itself (which is a meta-monitoring problem with its own dynamics).
-Each of these has been studied in the broader resource-exhaustion literature but their composition in the context of agent monitoring has not been characterized.
-We flag this attack as a research priority.
-It is not addressed by the existing autonomous-defense literature ([2]), and it does not appear in any taxonomy of adversarial machine learning attacks we are aware of, despite the fact that any deployed variable-cost monitor will eventually face it.
+Defenses involve unresolved trade-offs among rate limiting (which can be bypassed by distributing the attack), caching (which can be defeated by input mutation), provisioning (which converts the attack to an additional-cost problem rather than eliminating it), and adversarial detection of the attack itself (which is a meta-monitoring problem with its own dynamics).
+Each of these has been studied in the broader resource-exhaustion literature but their composition in the context of agent monitoring remains uncharacterized.
+Variable-cost monitors should be evaluated under adversarial escalation load.

 7.3 The baseline displacement attack